jinpark-pro/swift_data_collections/README.md

 - Note that the color is still orange because applying the `identity` property will only undo the `CGAffineTransform` changes.
 - If you're interested in exploring the math involved with these affine transforms, start by checking out the CGAffineTransform Documentation.

+#### Animate Constraints

+- You have seen that you can animate the properties of a UIView.
+You can also animate constraints through the constant property on `NSLayoutConstraint` (the class all constraints are instances of).
+To modify a constraint, you need to have a reference to it in code.
+Similar to creating outlets to views, you can create an outlet for a constraint.
+  - `@IBOutlet var widthConstraint: NSLayoutConstraint!`
+- To update a constraint, modify the constant value.
+In the following example, imagine you have a view whose width is defined by `widthConstraint`.
+When the `buttonTapped(_:)` method is called, the constraint's `constant` is set to `320`, which will update the width the next time that the screen is redrawn.

+  - ```swift
+      @IBAction func buttonTapped(_ sender: UIButton) {
+        widthConstraint.constant = 320
+      }
+    ```

+- To animate the change in width, iOS needs to be given the instruction to adjust the width over time.
+To do this, call `layoutIfNeeded()` on the parent view inside an animation closure.
+The `layoutIfNeeded()` method tells the receiver to lay out its subviews, and doing so within an animation will adjust the layout over a given time.

+  - ```swift
+      @IBAction func buttonTapped(_ sender: UIButton) {
+        widthConstraint.constant = 320

+        UIView.animate(withDuration: 0.5) {
+          self.view.layoutIfNeeded()
+        }
+      }
+    ```

+- When should you animate constraints instead of modifying the frame or transform properties?
+Changing the view properties will not modify the position and size of other views on the screen.
+If, however, you have a series of views whose positions and sizes are based on one another, and you want all the views to update to reflect new constraint values, you should animate the constraints.